roma-glushko/hyx/docs/components/timeout.md

 ## Use Case

-* Ensure that caller has to wait no more than a given delay.
-Local timeouts work best when limiting action that doesn't touch another microservices.
+* Ensure that the caller has to wait no more than a given delay.
+Local timeouts work best when limiting action that doesn't touch other microservices.
-* Limit a microservice request chain by using a distributed timeout
+* Limit a microservice request chain by using a [distributed timeout](#distributed-timeout)

 ## Usages